3 Days in Porto: Old Town, Coastal Biking and Douro Valley

 Visit the Porto Cathedral

-Start your exploration of Porto’s Old Town with a visit to the Porto Cathedral (Se do Porto).
+Kick of your exploration of the Old Town with a visit to the Porto Cathedral (Se do Porto).

-Dating back to the 12th century, this imposing building showcases a blend of Romanesque, Baroque and Gothic styles.
-Spend a moment admiring its intricate facade and 13th-century rose window.
+Dating back to the 12th century, itโs a mix of Romanesque, Baroque and Gothic styles.
+Take a moment to admire the rose window and intricate faรงade before heading inside.

-Inside, the cloisters are adorned with beautiful blue and white azulejos (traditional ceramic tiles) depicting religious scenes.
-And don’t miss the silver altarpiece in the chapel – it’s a marvel of craftsmanship.
+Inside, the cloisters are adorned with beautiful blue-and-white azulejos (traditional ceramic tiles) depicting religious scenes.
+And donโt miss the gleaming silver altarpiece in the chapel โ itโs seriously impressive.

 Try pasteis de nata